-Any submarine that appears on the surface is easily detected by the enemy’s radar and becomes the target of the enemy’s aircraft and ships.
-Moreover, from the ascent to the launch of the rocket, at least 6-15 minutes passes, which the enemy uses to intercept the rocket.
-Therefore, submariners have long dreamed of launching rockets from under water.
+Any submarine that appears on the surface is easily detected by the enemy radar and becomes prey aviation and enemy ships.
+In addition, from the ascent to the launch of the rocket takes at least 6-15 minutes, which the enemy uses to intercept the rocket.
+Therefore, submariners have long dreamed of launching rockets from under the water.

 In 1959, a resolution was issued to develop a submarine-launched cruise missile.
 World analogues at that time simply did not exist.
 In the same year, a sketch project was completed.
 During the period August-September of the 1960 of the year, the missile missile tests took place.
 At the first stage, 10 launches were made from the submersible Amethyst stand in Balaclava.
 24 June 1961 of the year was carried out launch of the weight and weight layout, which had only one starting unit from the standard equipment.
 The test results were good - the layout adhered to the calculated trajectory under water and normally came to the surface.